Spontaneous glass breakage - what is the cause and what to do?

 There are production options and alternatives that can help reduce the presence of impurities like Nickel Sulphide - for example, heat soaking glass panels.
 You should speak to your glazing company about the options available and costs.

-Contact us today to arrange a visit and free quote.
+Contact us today to arrange a visit and a free quote.